HEALTH & SAFETY POLICY STATEMENT

 - By adhering to company procedures jointly agreed on their behalf, for securing a safe workplace and using sources of assistance where doubts exist concerning procedures.

-- By assisting in the investigation of accidents with the object of introducing measures to prevent a recurrence.
+- By assisting in the investigation of accidents with the objective of introducing measures to prevent a recurrence.